+Implant the titanium chamber into the fold of the back skin of the mouse in a way to sandwich the folded dorsal skin layer between the two symmetrical halves of the titanium frame.
+Attach the first half of the titanium frame by polypropylene sutures on its superior edge to the back of the dorsal skinfold.

-Attach by prolene sutures the titanium frame prepared in (step 4) on its superior edge to the back of the skinfold.
-On the titanium frame, there are 8 holes on the superior edge and the skinfold should be well fixed by prolene sutures on each of the holes.
+Note: On the titanium frame, there are eight holes on the superior edge (Figure 2 a) and the folded skin should be well fixed by polypropylene sutures on each of the eight holes.

-Before moving to step 10; check reflexes of the mouse to make sure that the depth of anesthesia is maintained.
+Before moving to the next step, check reflexes of the mouse to make sure that the depth of anesthesia is maintained.

-At the base of the skinfold, pass the connecting screws prepared in (step 4) to penetrate the skinfold from back to the front side.
-Making small incisions on the skin using fine scissors can help smooth penetration.
+At the base of the skinfold, pass the two connecting screws, attached to the first half of the titanium chamber, to penetrate the skinfold from back to the front side.
+Make small incisions on the skin (using fine scissors) to help smooth penetration of the connecting screws.

-Attach the second symmetrical part of the titanium chamber directly on top of the 3 connecting screws (prepared on step 4) and fix it then with stainless steel nuts.
-Pay careful attention to the tightness of the screws at this step, because if it is too loose; it might detach. if it is too tight; it will reduce blood flow and can lead to necrosis of the tissue.
+Detach the mouse from the rack and place it on a lateral position.
+Put the second complementary half of the titanium chamber on top of the 3 connecting screws (see Figure 2 a) and apply slight pressure with fingers in order to pass these screws through the second half of the titanium frame.
+Then, fix both symmetrical parts with stainless steel nuts.
+Pay careful attention to the tightness of the screws at this step, since it might detach, if it is too loose.
+In contrast, if it is too tight: it will squeeze the skinfold, reduce blood flow and can lead to tissue impairment and necrosis.

+Note: Nuts prepared in step 4.6 serve as spacer to keep a distance of 400-500 µm between the two symmetrical halves of the titanium chamber.
+The nuts should be tightened until some slight resistance is felt.

-Cut the remaining part of the screws using a plier.
+Cut the remaining part of the screws using pliers.

+Note: It is necessary at this step to use laboratory safety glasses for eye protection in case the screw comes off the wrong way.

-In the center of the skin bordered by the observation window of the skinfold chamber, Mark the wound area by a standardized biopsy punch (2 mm in diameter), in order to ensure reproducible wound sizes.
+Mark the wound area by a standardized biopsy punch (2 mm in diameter), in the center of the skin within the observation window (see Figure 2a) of the skinfold chamber in order to ensure reproducible wound sizes.

 By using fine forceps and scissors, create a circular wound within the marked area by removing the complete skin with epidermis and dermis.
-The final wound area will be around 3.5-4.5 mm2, see Figure 2.
+The final wound area will be around 3.5-4.5 mm2, see Figure 2 b.

-Clean the wound with sterile saline (0.9 % NaCl, 37 °C)
+Clean the wound with 0.5 mL sterile saline (0.9 % NaCl, 37 °C).

-Cover the wound with a glass coverslip and fix this glass coverslip with a snap ring on the titanium chamber.
+Cover the wound with a glass coverslip and fix this glass coverslip with a snap ring using the snap ring plier on the titanium chamber.

-Immediately after finishing the surgical procedure, place the mouse on a homemade Plexiglas platform and take pictures (day 0) under a stereomicroscope.
+Immediately after finishing the surgical procedure, place the mouse on the imaging stage of a stereomicroscope equipped with a camera and take images (day 0) under illumination.
+Use the 40X magnification, and save the images for future off-line analysis.

-Note: This preparation of the skinfold chamber and skin wound takes around 30 minutes
+Note: The investigator should examine the images immediately after capture to ensure that quality is sufficient for future off-line analyses.
+The preparation of the skinfold chamber and performance of the skin wound takes around 30 minutes.

-Keep the mouse at a warm area during recovery from anesthesia and post-surgically for at least 2 hours.
-Thereafter, transfer mice back to the animal facility. make sure that the mouse has enough food and water.
+Keep the mouse at a warm place during recovery from anesthesia for at least 2 hours.
+Thereafter, transfer mice in individual cages back to the animal facility (12 hours light/dark cycle) and make sure that mice have access to food and water.

-Keep mice at individual cages.

-Three days post-wounding, place the mouse in a Plexiglas restrainer. fix the restrainer on top of the Plexiglas stage.
+Three days post-wounding, place the mouse in a mouse-restrainer and fix the restrainer on top of the imaging stage.